 What Is A Circulatory System – Circulatory System Definition

-- The circulatory system is also known as the cardiovascular system or just vascular system.
+- The circulatory system is also known as the cardiovascular system or just the vascular system.
 It consists of the heart and blood vessels.

 - The circulatory system is responsible for the circulation of lymph and blood across the body.